-In 1983 the Alpine Resorts Act was passed by State Government creating the Alpine Resorts Commission (ARC) to manage all Victorian Alpine Resorts.
-During the existence of the ARC a significant contribution to the development of Mount Hotham was made through the provision of adequate sewerage reticulation and treatment, reticulated electricity and gas and later the connection of the resort to the State Grid.
-Water supply and treatment processes were upgraded; extensions were made to the carparking areas, many of which were sealed; and the Hull Bridge was built over the Alpine Road which was finally sealed between Harrietville and Omeo.
-In this period bed development was significant, including growth at nearby Dinner Plain Village only 10km away.
+In 1983 the Alpine Resorts Act saw the formation of the Alpine Resorts Commission (ARC) to manage all Victorian Alpine Resorts permanently reserved as Crown Land.
+The ARC contributed to the development thought the provision of adequate sewerage reticulation and treatment, reticulated electricity and gas and later the connection of the resort to the State grid.
+Other development in subsequent years saw increased parking areas, construction of the Hull Bridge, and completion of the sealing of the Alpine Road between Omeo and Harrietville in 1998.

-During the mid 1990's the ARC developed a much stronger commitment to the environment and in 1997 adopted the resort’s first Environmental Management Plan.
-In April 1998 the ARC was disaggregated and separate management boards were created for the individual resorts.
-The Mount Hotham Alpine Resort Management Board assumed responsibility for the management of Mount Hotham.
+The ARC developed a much stronger commitment to the environment during the mid 1990s, adopting the resort’s first Environmental Management Plan in 1997.
+In the same year the Alpine Resorts Planning Scheme was also introduced.
+In 1998 separate management boards were created for the individual resorts and the Mount Hotham Resort Management Board assumed management of Mt Hotham.

 In 1995 BCR Management purchased Ski Tows Ltd and further developed the resort including new ski terrain and the Orchard, Keogh’s and Gotcha chairs in 1997 and the 53chalet development of Hotham Heights.
 The Mt Hotham airport was opened in 1999.

 In 2002 amendments were made to the Alpine Planning Scheme, including revising provisions for car parking and introducing a ESO for the Burramys parvus, and a Heritage Overlay.
 In 2004 the 2020 Strategy was released to guide long term planning and management of Victoria’s alpine resorts.